Callmechalise/Sudoku-solver/README.md

 7.Matrix Visualization: Displays the grid in a structured matrix format for better readability.

 # Requirements:
--Python 3.x
+1.Python 3.x
--NumPy (pip install numpy)
+2.NumPy (pip install numpy)

 # How to Use:
 Clone the repository: